redhat-ai-services/ai-accelerator/documentation/installation.md

 ./scripts/bootstrap.sh
 ```

 By default, the script uses the repository `(https://github.com/redhat-ai-services/ai-accelerator.git)` and the main branch.
-The script will prompt you to input a different repository and revision if desired.
-If you choose to provide alternate values, the following will occur:
+The script will prompt for a different repository and branch if desired.
+If alternate values are provided, the following will occur:

-Temporary Change: The repository change is temporary and will not be committed to the Git repository.
+- The repository change is temporary and will not be committed to the Git repository.
-Out-of-Sync ArgoCD Application: The `cluster-config-app-of-apps` application in ArgoCD will show as out-of-sync.
-If you manually sync it, the repository will revert to the default `(https://github.com/redhat-ai-services/ai-accelerator.git)` repo.
+- The `cluster-config-app-of-apps` application in ArgoCD will show as out-of-sync.
+If manually synced, the repository will revert to the default `(https://github.com/redhat-ai-services/ai-accelerator.git)` repo.
-Testing with a Local Repository: You can update the default repository to a local repository to test code changes before committing.
+- The default repository can be updated to a local repository to test code changes or run the accelerator using a different repository.

 When prompted to select a bootstrap folder, choose the overlay that matches your cluster version, for example: `bootstrap/overlays/rhoai-eus-2.8/`.